jazzgrewal/mobi_agent_starter/README.md

 Your mission: build an agentic system on Databricks that can reason about rider behaviors, station operations, or supporting content using the datasets assembled here.
 The playbooks in this repo give you the raw ingredients so you can focus on end-to-end automation, orchestration, and decision making.

+### IMPORTANT: don't forget to change the values in config.yaml to suit your environment.

 ## Highlights

 - Historical trip pipeline: scrape and download the official monthly CSVs, keep a raw archive, and merge them into a bronze Parquet table ready for Unity Catalog.